alexeagleson/nextjs-fullstack-app-template/README.md

 - Steps involved to transform into a monorepo with multiple apps and shared packages

 Stay tuned and please don't hesitate to ask any questions, I'm happy to answer if I can!

+TODO:

+- NextAuth for storybook
+- Add repo link (feel free to just take the structure from the repo)